jasb3110/CalibR/README.md

 ### WARNING:

-It could be possible some plotting which were distorted.
-So that, you should adapt this script to improve margin,resolution or font of picture.
+Some plots may appear distorted, so you should adjust this script to improve the margins, resolution, or font of the images as needed.

 ## R code